-After the student has successfully completed the comprehensive exam, a completed and signed copy of the Professional Doctoral Examination form is filed in the student's SON file and submitted to the Graduate School.
-When the DNP student has a plan of study approved by the Graduate School, and has passed the DNP comprehensive exam, the student advances to candidacy and may list 'DNPc' after their name and other credentials.
+After the student has successfully completed the comprehensive exam, a completed and signed copy of the Professional Doctoral Examination form is filed in the student's SON file.
+When the student has a plan of study approved by the Graduate School, and has passed the DNP comprehensive exam, the student advances to candidacy and may list 'DNPc' after their name and other credentials.